NEKR1D/PC-OPTIMIZATION/README.md

 - Automatically Accept "Driver Unsigned" warning ```On```

 ## NVIDIA - Control Panel - 3D Settings

-Set these as the global profile for NVIDIA and individually set specific values per game .exe to your preference [such as sharpening or frame-rate locking]

 - Open ```NVIDIA Control Panel```
 - Click ```Manage 3D Settings```
 - Image Scaling ```Off```